 Bring your unwanted and expired medications to year-round drop boxes at these area police departments:

 - Duluth Police Department/St. Louis County Sheriff Public Safety Building

 Medicine Cabinet Clean-out Events

-Mark these dates on the calendar.
-The events run from 9am to 5pm at the WLSSD Household Hazardous Waste Facility.
+Mark this date on the calendar.
+This is the last scheduled event for 2014 and will run from 9am to 5pm at the WLSSD Household Hazardous Waste Facility.